The Team

 Senior Scientist

-Sam Beach is a researcher with over 5 years of experience designing and building genetic circuits for insect transgenesis.
-He started his synthetic biology journey in 2019 as a member of the Macquarie University undergraduate iGEM team, where they were awarded a gold medal for their hydrogen gas biosensor.
-His doctoral research (thesis under review) was conducted in the Maselko Lab at Macquarie University and explored developing innovative genetic technologies for rapidly controlling mosquitoes and other insect pest populations.
+Sam is a researcher with 6 years of experience designing and building genetic circuits for insect transgenesis.
+Sam began his work in synthetic biology in 2019 with Macquarie University's iGEM team, earning a gold medal for developing a hydrogen gas biosensor

 -